Amistad (film): Plot

 The schooner La Amistad is transporting black slaves off the coast of the Spanish colony of Cuba in 1839.
 A captive, Cinqué, leads an uprising against the crew, most of whom are killed.
-Two navigators, Pedro Montes and Jose Ruiz, are spared on condition they help sail the ship to Africa.
+Two navigators, Pedro Montes and José Ruiz, are spared on condition they help sail the ship to Africa.
 The Spaniards betray them and instead sail into U.S. waters, where the ship is stopped by the U.S. revenue cutter Washington, and the mutineers are arrested.

 A complicated legal battle ensues over the slaves.
 United States Attorney William S. Holabird brings charges of piracy and murder against them.
 Those charges are dismissed in a criminal case because the killings occurred outside United States territorial waters.

 A civil case then follows, with the Amistad Africans being claimed as property by Montes and Ruiz, and as salvage by two officers from the Washington.
 The Spanish government of Queen Isabella II (Note: Queen Isabella II of Spain was the nominal head of the Spanish government, but at the time was a minor and living in exile in Rome with her mother Maria Christina of the Two Sicilies while Spain was under the liberal regency of Baldomero Espartero and under the government of prime minister Antonio González, 1st Marquess of Valdeterrazo.) intervenes in support of Montes and Ruiz, under the Treaty of 1795, also known as Pinckney's Treaty.
 To avoid a diplomatic incident, President Martin Van Buren directs his Secretary of State John Forsyth to support the Spanish claim.
 Meanwhile, abolitionist Lewis Tappan and his black associate Theodore Joadson (a former slave) resolve to help the captives.
 They approach the brilliant lawyer, former U.S. president and serving U.S. representative John Quincy Adams, but he is reluctant to get involved.
 They instead hire the young and eccentric attorney Roger Sherman Baldwin.

-Baldwin, unable to converse directly with his clients due to the language barrier, suspects the slaves are not Cubans but Africans who have been kidnapped and transported illegally as part of the banned transatlantic slave trade.
-He and Joadson search La Amistad and find documents which prove the captives were kidnapped from Sierra Leone and transported across the Atlantic aboard the Portuguese slave ship Tecora before being transferred to La Amistad in Havana.
+Baldwin, unable to converse directly with his clients due to the language barrier, suspects that the slaves are not Cubans but Africans who have been kidnapped and transported illegally as part of the banned transatlantic slave trade.
+He and Joadson search La Amistad and find documents which prove that the captives were kidnapped from Sierra Leone and transported across the Atlantic aboard the Portuguese slave ship Tecora before being transferred to La Amistad in Havana.
 The judge is impressed and signals his intention to dismiss the U.S. and Spanish governments' case and release the captives.